Azure/enterprise-azure-policy-as-code/Docs/integrating-with-alz.md

 7. Follow the normal steps to deploy the solution to the environment.

-!!! tip
+> [!TIP]
-    Searching for comments in the assignment JSON files will show which values need to be updated.
+> Searching for comments in the assignment JSON files will show which values need to be updated.

 ## Keeping up to date with changes manually